shreyasharma98/DSA/10. Time 7 Space complexity/README.md

  ##### Time Complexity : O(n^2)

  ### Better approach :
 Sort the array first..
 Now check the adjacent element if the element is  same..then return the element.(Note: in the loop the the increment/updation statement must be i+=2)<br>Algo : <br> 1.
-Sort the elements.
+Sort the elements.<br>
 2. for(i = 0 to n-1) <br>
 3.if(arr[i]!=arr[i+1]) -> {return arr[i];} else ->i+=2;